-On June 28, 2006, the Company concluded the Primary Public Offering of class B preferred shares, in the amount of R$3.2 billion, resulting from the market share of R$2 billion and the controlling shareholder, Fazenda do Estado de São Paulo Paulo, at R$1.2 billion, pursuant to the Agreement for the Execution of Subscription and Payment of Shares, celebrated on July 10, 2006.
+On June 28, 2006, the Company completed a Primary Public Offering of Class B preferred shares, in the amount of R$3.2 billion, with an investment by the market of R$2 billion and a further R$1.2 billion from the controlling shareholder, the Treasury of the State of São Paulo, under an Agreement for the Subscription and Payment of Shares dated July 10, 2006.

 In July 2006, the Company joined Level 1 of the Differentiated Practices of Corporate Governance of Brasil, Bolsa, Balcão S.A.
 (B3 S.A.).
 In addition, the company committed to a set of good corporate governance practices, which it included in its bylaws, also creating a new class of preferred shares – Class B – with the right to receive 100% of the sum paid to the common shares in the event of disposal of control of the Company, under a “tag-along” agreement; it subscribed to the B3 S.A.
 Arbitration Chamber for the resolution of disputes of a corporate nature; and it determined that 20% of the members of the Board of Directors should be independent.

 In February 2008, a further attempt was made to privatize CESP, but no interest was shown.